 Every month that you work in South Africa, 1% of your salary is quietly deducted for UIF.
 Your employer adds another 1% on top.
 Most people barely notice it on their payslip.
 But when retrenchment happens — often without warning — that accumulated UIF contribution becomes a financial lifeline.
 This guide explains exactly how much you can expect, how it is calculated, and the step-by-step process to claim it.

-Open Severance CalculatorWhat Is UIF and Who Qualifies?
+Open UIF CalculatorWhat Is UIF and Who Qualifies?

 The Unemployment Insurance Fund (UIF) is a government insurance scheme administered by the Department of Employment and Labour under the Unemployment Insurance Act.
 It provides short-term financial relief to workers who become unemployed, as well as benefits for illness, maternity and adoption leave.